CorporateRewards/docs-myrewards/source/includes/api/recognition/_nominations.md

 Attribute | Type | Info
 --------- | ---- | ----
-id | integer | (required) nomination id approver | string | (required) the approver's identifier (email or username) campaign_id | integer | (required) campaign id reason | string | (optional) string which can be provided when declining a nomination transition | string | (required) a valid transition to be performed on the award (see valid transition types below)
+id | integer | (required) nomination id approver | integer | (required) the approver's user id campaign_id | integer | (required) campaign id
+reason | string | (optional) string which can be provided when declining a nomination transition | string | (required) a valid transition to be performed on the award (approve or decline only)

 ### Approver Information

-The Approver passed into the Api needs to be a valid approver for the nomination.
+The Approver passed into the API needs to be a valid approver for the nomination and for the approval level.

 ### Reason Information